-The blower SHOULD NOT be operated if the vibration velocity of the fan exceeds 0.40 inches per second, filter out, if the blower is rigidly mounted.
-If the blower is mounted on isolators or on an isolator base, it SHOULD NOT be operated if the vibration velocity of the blower exceeds 0.65 inches per second, filter out.
+The blower SHOULD NOT be operated if the vibration velocity of the fan exceeds 0.40 inches per second, filter out, with the blower rigidly mounted.

-Vibration readings for direct driven blowers should be taken on the motor at the top, sides and end as per Fig. 3 below.
+Vibration readings for direct driven blowers should be taken on the motor at the top, sides and end as per Fig. 2 below.
 After you have taken your vibration readings, write them down in the spaces below and keep for future comparison.

 If the blower is going to be conveying material, it is the users responsibility to periodically turn the blower off and lock out the power.
 The blower wheel should then be checked for material build-up and/or erosion.
 If material has built up on any parts of the wheel, it MUST be removed and cleaned before it is put back into service.
 If any parts of the wheel have been eroded, the wheel MUST be replaced.
 Failure to perform this inspection can cause excessive vibration that will damage the blower and/or motor bearings.
 When vibration becomes excessive, it will lead to complete blower failure that could cause property damage, severe personal injury and death.
 The user must determine the frequency of this inspection based on the actual circumstances of their operation, BUT checking the vibration readings should NEVER exceed a 12 month period.
-For the AMCA/ANSI standard for vibration limits, see Fig. 4 on page 9.
+For the AMCA/ANSI standard for vibration limits, see Fig. 3 on page 9.